Last article update: October 2nd, 2021 (11:35 pm)

 - Battery box (power center)

-The tiny motor easily attaches to the Excursion 5s motor mount, saving you the trouble of having to row the boat while in the water.
+The motor easily attaches to the Excursion 5s motor mount, saving you the trouble of having to row the boat while in the water.
 And even with the motor attached, your vessel will still be able to move at an easy 5mph.

-An important thing to note is that you’ll need to have your boat registered if you decide to attach the motor.
+An important thing to note is that you’ll probably need to have your boat registered if you decide to attach the motor.

 Adding a canopy (bimini) over the Excursion 5 can make your time out on the water much more comfortable on a hot, sunny day.